Khushi-Shah-1/MovieRecommenderSystem/README.md

 # MovieRecommenderSystem
 Built a movie recommender system that suggests movies on the basis of

-1.popularity
+1.Popularity

-2. most votes recieved
+2. Most votes recieved

 3. Content-based filtering